Welcome International Students

 Over $20,000 per year

-Educate for Change Full Scholarship Program
+Daughters for Life Full Scholarship Program

 New College of Florida has established, and will continue to build, programs designed to encourage the enrollment of international students.
 The Daughters for Life Foundation, working with New College’s local Sarasota-Bradenton-Longboat community, provides additional support to cover the remainder of tuition, housing, and other benefits for up to 10 talented female students with financial need to enroll at New College from Israel, Palestine, Jordan, Syria, Lebanon and Egypt.